 The National Park Service in the United States, in charge of running and protecting the National Parks.

 Short for Recreation Vehicle, a generic term for all pleasure vehicles which contain living accommodations.
 Multiple units are RVs and persons using them are RVers.

 Stop, Think, Observe, Plan.
-It’s a simple, easily remembered acronym which provides a surprisingly powerful framework for you to think about what to do in difficult situations outdoors from minor geographical confusion to serious outdoors emergencies.
+It’s a simple, easily remembered acronym that provides a surprisingly powerful framework for you to think about what to do in difficult situations outdoors from minor geographical confusion to serious outdoor emergencies.

 Personal Locator Beacon.
 A PLB is a last-ditch emergency device for those who travel into the wilds.
 By pressing a button, people in trouble can summon help through a network of satellite communication.
 PLBs also offer less dire features, such as tracking of individuals off the grid, one- and two-way messaging, and check-ins with loved ones back home.

 Waterproof Breathable.
 The oft-touted standard for all-weather outerwear, waterproof-breathable jackets are less understood than the acronym that represents them.
 Gore-Tex technology broke open the world of water-repellent fabrics with tiny pores just large enough to allow water vapor to escape, but small enough to block whole droplets from penetrating from the outside.